Quicklinks

 After completing this Masterclass you will be able to:

-- Be familiar with the professional competencies for psychology and the pathways to registration
+- Demonstrate familiarity with the professional competencies for psychology and pathways to registration

-- Utilise ethical models and frameworks to supervise for safe and effective psychology practice in rural and remote regions
+- Use ethical models and frameworks to support safe and effective psychology practice, including in rural and remote contexts

-- Apply an understanding of health equity and human rights within the supervision relationship, including an applied understanding of intersectionality
+- Integrate principles of health equity and human rights into the supervision relationship, including an applied understanding of intersectionality

-- Evaluate supervisee competencies within the areas of health equity and human rights for diverse groups and Aboriginal and Torres Strait Islander peoples
+- Assess and evaluate supervisee competence in health equity and human rights when working with diverse groups and Aboriginal and Torres Strait Islander peoples